httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Representation metadata included in the initial request (see {{Section 8.3 of HTTP}}) can affect how servers act on the uploaded representation data.
 The `Content-Type` header field ({{Section 8.3 of HTTP}}) indicates the media type of the representation.
 The `Content-Encoding` header field ({{Section 8.4 of HTTP}}) names the content codings applied to the representation.
 The `Content-Disposition` header field ({{CONTENT-DISPOSITION}}) can be used to transmit a filename.
 For this purpose, the `inline` disposition type is RECOMMENDED.

+Incremental delivery of the request content ({{INCREMENTAL}}) enables the server to process partially transferred representation data even when the message exchange is interrupted.
+Clients are therefore RECOMMENDED to send the request content incrementally.
+To signal this preference to intermediaries, client MAY include the `Incremental` header field set to true ({{Section 3 of INCREMENTAL}}).

 If the client received a final response with a

 - `2xx (Successful)` status code and the request content contained the entire representation data, the upload is complete and the response comes from the resource targeted by the initial request processing the representation.